cachrisman/salesforce-node-client/README.md

 **Important:** revoking a user's access token logs the user out of your application but not Salesforce.

-### Interacting with Force.com data
+### Interacting with Salesforce data
-Once you have authenticated, you may perform various operations on Force.com.
+Once you have authenticated, you may perform various operations on the Salesforce Platform.

 For all operations, you will need the response payload of `auth.authenticate` or `auth.password`.
 We will refer to it as `sfdcSession`.

-#### Interacting with Force.com data
+#### Interacting with Salesforce data
-Interactions with Force.com data performed with this client handled with REST APIs in two steps.
+Interactions with Salesforce data performed with this client are handled with REST APIs in two steps.

 First, prepare the request options and sign it with the client by calling `data.createDataRequest`.
 To do so, you will need to provide two paramters: